Vita-Diva/bttcdoc/docs/en/wallets.md

 The token will be displayed in your MetaMask account once the addition is complete.

 The procedure for adding BTTC tokens to MetaMask is essentially identical to that described above.
 Before adding: You only need to enter the correct BTTC URL in the custom RPC.
-TBD:RPCURL

 ### Mutiple Accounts